plotfi/llvm-pi/Quick-Steps.md

 make -j8 -C$HOME/llvm-test-suite-build VERBOSE=1
 ```

-The build artifacts for the llvm-test-suite should be at $HOME/llvm-test-suite-build
+The build artifacts for the llvm-test-suite should be at $HOME/llvm-test-suite-build.

+## Step 4 (Delta build)